At least 20,000 people have marched in Istanbul to mark five years since the murder of prominent Turkish-Armenian journalist Hrant Dink.

-But, they say, repeated requests to have those officials investigated have been ignored, and in some cases important evidence has been destroyed.'Not thorough'
+But, they say, repeated requests to have those officials investigated have been ignored, and in some cases important evidence has been destroyed.

 In his petition against the verdict, Prosecutor Usta pointed out that, in his initial verdict, Judge Eryilmaz had left out one of the 19 defendants, thus acquitting only 18.